hecerinc/Notes-On/finanzas/chap9.md

 #### COBRA

+> **Consolidated Omnibus Budget Reconociliation Act (COBRA)**: A federal law that allows an employee who leaves the insured group to continue coverage for up to 18 months by paying premiums to his or her former employer on time; the employee retains all benefits previously available, except for disability income coverage.

 If you're laid off or leave a job where you've had health benefits, then you are legally eligible to continue your coverage for a period of 18 months under federal COBRA regulations.

 You'll be responsible for paying the full cost of the insurance if you decide to continue during this time, but you'll still pay group insurance rates that are often less expensive than buying individual insurance.

+Similar continuation coverage is avilable for retirees and their families for up to 18 months or until they become eligibile for Medicare, whichever occurs first.

 However, **you must arrange to continue your coverage** before leaving your former employer.

 There are **critical enrollment windows** and policy coverage details to compare.

+After COBRA coverage expires, most states provide for conversion of the group coverage to an individual policy regardless of the insured's current health and without evidence of insurability.

 #### Retiree coverage